computational-neuroimaging-lab/college-life-study/index.md

 ![](/images/mni152.png)

-# Thank you for your interest in the Undergraduate Longitudinal Brain Study at UT Austin!
+# Thank you for your interest in the College Life Brain Study at UT Austin!

 <body style="" marginwidth="0" marginheight="0">